 - market access and value chain development.

 This program aligns with the following Sustainable Development Goals (SDGs):

 The fight against poverty in Africa

 In Africa, we work with individual farmers and cooperatives to develop farmers’ technical skills, increase climate resilience, and support local seed industries.
-The EESL program also links farmers with markets, increases access to market information, and teachers farmers how to apply business principles to their livelihood activities.
+The EESL program also links farmers with markets, increases access to market information, and teaches farmers how to apply business principles to their livelihood activities.

 In Cambodia, we work with women who have survived, or are at high risk of, gender-based violence and human trafficking.
 Women develop financial literacy and establish small businesses to support themselves and their families.

 In the Pacific, our EESL program focuses on supporting micro-enterprises that meet communities’ self-identified needs, such as fuel depots or chicken farming.
 In Timor-Leste, we target women and girls who have experienced gender-based violence and human trafficking, as well as people experiencing psycho-social issues, for small business support.